sclaussen/cathedral2021/README.md

 Caden and I both started with a single layer.
 There was a party on the A route, and several above, so Jon picked a line between the A and B variations.
-Caden and I began climbing around 10 minutes later, and were simulclimbing with Jon (Jon continued to leading as Caden and I followed).
+Caden and I began climbing around 10 minutes later, and were simulclimbing with Jon (Jon continued leading as Caden and I followed and cleaned the gear Jon had placed).
 Jon built a belay station on the 5.4 dihedral just above the top of the second pitches for the A, B, and C routes (giving us a really long initial pitch of around ~300ft).

+Caden loved this initial long pitch and climbed really well.

-Caden quotes from pitch 1 while climbing:
+Here were a few Caden quotes from pitch 1:
 - On learning what it's like to follow Jon: "There's no protection whatsoever."
 - While waiting for Jon to build the anchor: "Awesome view I love it."